+There are several common underpinning techniques that can be used to correct the foundation movement in your garage.
 The first of these processes is the installation of steel push piers.
-The first step in this installation process is to install a bracket, excavate around the bracket, and drive the piers deep into the ground until they reach stable soil.
-Then, the weight of the structure is transferred onto the piers, which are utilized to lift the foundation back to its original position.
+First, our contractors will install a bracket and excavate around the bracket.
+Then the piers are driven deep into the ground until they reach stable soil.
+Steel push piers take on the weight of the structure and the piers lift the foundation back to its original position.